 Geochemical parameters provide critical information and indirect evidence of biodegradation based on an evaluation of the suitability of environmental conditions to specific degradation processes.
 In order to evaluate the site conditions for the use of specific remedies, geochemical conditions at the site were evaluated.

 The geochemical evaluation at the site included:

-- sampling and analysis of dissolved oxygen, oxidation-reduction potential, nitrate, total organic carbon, sulfate, and methane - ethane, ethene and chloride analysis to determine if degradation end products were present conditions in the plume core and body are moderately to strongly reducing, which is necessary for the reductive dechlorination to occur and degrade the CVOCs • the highest concentrations of ethane and ethene were in the plume core and the downgradient areas, which suggests complete reductive dechlorination of TCE is occurring
+- sampling and analysis of dissolved oxygen, oxidation-reduction potential, nitrate, total organic carbon, sulfate, and methane - ethane, ethene and chloride analysis to determine if degradation end products were present

 Results demonstrated: